 Linking in the iC Tool may be performed in two ways:

-- Standard linking method, which involves simple creating links between the input and output slots; a standard link will transfer a value between the connected slots.
-Standard linking may be applied between all four containers of the nano EDGE ENGINE device structure.
+- standard linking method, which involves simple creating links between the input and output slots; a standard link will transfer a value between the connected slots.

 The Reference linking method is unique for the nano EDGE ENGINE devices.
 Is it designed to link Data Points with network points, and it offers much more advantage than the standard linking method.